acolite/acolite/README.md

 ## Distribution
 This repository contains all the source code to run ACOLITE in a Python environment.
 ACOLITE is also distributed as a binary package on the [releases page](https://github.com/acolite/acolite/releases) and is supported on the [ACOLITE forum](http://odnature.naturalsciences.be/remsem/acolite-forum/).

+## Installation
+ACOLITE can be installed with a clone of this repository, and can be executed in an environment with the correct dependencies installed.
+To install and run ACOLITE:
+* cd into a suitable directory and clone the git repository: `git clone --depth 1 https://github.com/acolite/acolite`
+* cd into the new acolite directory `cd acolite`
+* set up the correct Python packages or an acolite environment (see below)
+* run `python launch_acolite.py`

+If the "acolite" clone is in your path, then the code can be imported and used directly in other Python scripts.
+For example with the "acolite" clone in a git directory in your home:

+            import sys, os
+            user_home = os.path.expanduser("~")
+            sys.path.append('{}/git/acolite'.format(user_home))
+            import acolite as ac

 ## Dependencies
-ACOLITE is coded in Python 3, and requires the following Python packages to run: `numpy matplotlib scipy gdal libgdal-jp2openjpeg libgdal-netcdf pyproj scikit-image pyhdf pyresample netcdf4 h5py requests pygrib cartopy zarr`

-A suitable Python environment can for example be set up using conda and the packages on conda-forge:
+ACOLITE is coded in Python 3, and requires a suitable environment with a number of Python packages to run.
+This environment can for example be set up using (micro)mamba or conda and the packages on conda-forge:

+            micromamba create --file environment.yml or

+            conda env create --file environment.yml

+A more manual enviroment set up could be performed using:

             conda create -n acolite -c conda-forge python=3 conda activate acolite
             conda install -c conda-forge numpy matplotlib scipy gdal libgdal-jp2openjpeg libgdal-netcdf pyproj scikit-image pyhdf pyresample netcdf4 h5py requests pygrib cartopy zarr fsspec aiohttp

 Note that the above command assumes the use of GDAL >= 3.9, with JP2000 support to process Sentinel-2 imagery, and NetCDF support to output GeoTIFF files, which are installed by libgdal-jp2openjpeg and libgdal-netcdf.
 For GDAL < 3.9 these libgdal packages are not required.
 In certain environments the fsspec and aiohttp packages are also required for processing of zarr data.

-## Installation
-* cd into a suitable directory and clone the git repository: `git clone --depth 1 https://github.com/acolite/acolite`
-* cd into the new acolite directory `cd acolite`
-* run `python launch_acolite.py`

 ## Ancillary and DEM/GED data download
 ACOLITE can automatically retrieve Copernicus DEM data (30 or 90 metre resolution) from the Amazon Web Services Public Datasets (e.g. https://registry.opendata.aws/copernicus-dem/).
 No account is necessary.
 The Copernicus 30 metre DEM is now the default DEM, but the use of a DEM needs to be set by dem_pressure=True.